lana Buckley

 4

-Dark circles are a common concern.
-It is crucial to rule out serious underlying causes and consult a specialist if necessary.
+Dark circles are a common cosmetic concern.
+However, it is important to rule out any serious health issues.
+Seeking advice from a specialist may be necessary.

 5